-It’s been a while since I wrote a non-technical post, so I thought I would share a situation that happened to me earlier this week and how I dealt with it.
-At the risk of coming across as a complete moron to whomever reads this, when many would simply never mention it again, I am a believer that sharing things helps others.
+It's been a while since I wrote a non-technical post, so I thought I would share a situation that happened to me earlier this week and how I dealt with it.
+At the risk of coming across as a complete moron to whoever reads this, when many would simply never mention it again, I am a believer that sharing things helps others.
 The gist of this post is not about the mistake itself but how to own up to them, or more specifically, how I own up to them.

 First, a quote.
 The link in the quote below sums up how I feel about mistakes, as much as I hate to make them, I do feel like I learn something and grow from it.

-Experience is the name everyone gives to their mistakes. — Oscar Wilde
+Experience is the name everyone gives to their mistakes. — Oscar Wilde. (from a Psychology Today blog: 30 quotes about making mistakes)

 What happened?